streamlib/streamlib/README.md

 # Streamlib

-Streamlib is a meta-player for video streams.
-The specification defines a standard for indexing video stream URLs, and the CLI enables quick searching of those streams.
-Once a stream is chosen for viewing, it is passed on to a standard media player, defaulting to [mpv](https://mpv.io/) which is the recommended player.
+Streamlib is a meta-player for media streams.
+The streamlib CLI works against a curated [library](https://github.com/streamlib/library) of video and audio streams, and enables querying and playback through a standard media player, defaulting to [mpv](https://mpv.io/) which is the recommended player.

 ## Usage

+Streamlib is still moving fast and has yet to been officially packaged, but the basic functionality works!

-Streamlib is still a work-in-progress.
-Running it requires checking out the git repository and then running:
+Running it requires checking out the git repository and then calling:

 ```bash
 $ cargo run -- groove